matusstafura/stafura.dev-hugo/content/blogs/02-about-customers-who-cant-reach-you.md

 ---
 title: "About customers who can't reach you"
-short: "Increase the probability of sales by merely opening new doors to potential customers."
+description: "Increase the probability of sales by merely opening new doors to potential customers."
 tags:
     - marketing
     - business
     - awareness
 date: "2023-01-09"
 author: "Matus Stafura"
+image: /images/blog/octopus.webp
 ---

 **_INTRODUCTION_**